chambln/curly-quotes/README.md

   - Titled '99 Problems' → Titled ’99 Problems’

-The program is not a perfect grammarian; fortunately its guesswork can be overriden by manually curling the quotes in the input—those pass through untouched.
+The program is not a perfect grammarian; fortunately its guesswork can be overruled by manually curling the quotes in the input—those pass through unaffected.